kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 When you make a cup of tea, you must allow time for the tea to infuse.
 Likewise, with a cup of coffee, you need percolation time.
 With new knowledge, it is no different.
 You need time to allow the new knowledge to steep into your mind and find its place alongside old knowledge.
 It is only then that you become comfortable with what is new.
 Be gentle on yourself if things do not pop out of the page at once.
 You are making friends with mathematical ideas that took centuries to evolve and mature.

 To many students, mathematics is daunting, calculus even more so, and differential equations are downright terrifying.
 Nevertheless, there are authors who tame the subject rather than taunt the student.
 They approach the subject leisurely, allowing the reader to enjoy the view, and explaining interesting sights along the way.
 There are others who use pictures in preference to words.
-I have chosen two books---one from each category---as recommended books to read, along with this blog, or even before it.
+I have chosen two books---one from each category---as books to read, along with this blog, or even before it.
 Here are my two selections.

 ### Steven Strogatz

 The applied mathematician [Steven Strogatz](https://en.wikipedia.org/wiki/Steven_Strogatz) is one of my favourite authors active in the popular mathematics genre today.
-He kows how to interest, educate, and sometimes, even entertain.
+He knows how to interest, educate, and sometimes, even entertain.
 Learning becomes easy and enjoyable as a consequence.
 He has written a masterful popularization of calculus, its history, techniques, significance, and applications, entitled [_Infinite Powers: How calculus reveals the secrets of the universe_](https://www.stevenstrogatz.com/books/infinite-powers) [@strogatz-2019] .
 Make the effort to read this book---even if it is a little at a time---and complete it.
 You will become a better scholar as a result, and calculus will become your friend.

 ### Blanchard, Devaney, and Hall